GaapJagen/AutoTranslateChannels/README.md

 If you use the plugin with private or sensitive conversations, make sure you understand which translation provider is being used and what information that provider receives.

+### External Translation Services

+Translations are performed by the Vencord `Translate` plugin using the translation provider configured by the user (Google Translate, DeepL, or Kagi).
+Message content sent for translation may be transmitted to the selected external translation provider.
+Please review the provider's privacy policy before using this plugin with private or sensitive conversations.

 ## Current limitations

 - Reply-preview translation is currently **not supported**.